-This grant, a collaboration with the Chicago Council on Global Affairs, aims to promote international reporting by Midwestern journalists.
+This grant aims to promote international reporting by Midwestern journalists.

 The Longworth Media Fellowships are made possible by a grant from The Clinton Family Fund to honor Richard C. Longworth, a former Chicago Tribune foreign correspondent and now Distinguished Fellow at the Chicago Council.
-Stipends of up to $20,000 are awarded each year to journalists focusing on global issues that affect Midwestern readers and viewers.
-There is no deadline and applications will be reviewed on a rolling basis.
+Each year, one or two Fellowships in amounts ranging from $10,000 to $20,000 will be awarded to journalists focusing on global issues that affect Chicago and Midwestern readers and viewers.

 "Financial pressures have hit Chicago and Midwestern media, especially newspapers, hard," Longworth said.
 "One result has been the virtual abandonment of foreign reporting, at a time when foreign events—in China, Latin America, the Middle East, Russia—have an increasing impact on our lives."